Howell, Tar Heels make big rally to beat Wake Forest 59-53 - WHIZ News

 Wake Forest: The Demon Deacons entered this one with four straight wins, three coming in ACC play, and just one turnover all season.
 They looked poised to beat the Tar Heels for the second straight season before coming up empty on five straight drives, while the defense couldn’t take Howell and the Tar Heels out of rhythm as UNC made its move.

+“We had to make one more play,” Clawson said.
+“We had to make one more third-down conversion.
+We had to make one more third-down stop.
+We had to get Howell or Williams or (Michael) Carter on the ground one more time.
+And we didn’t do it.”

-UNC: Coach Mack Brown talked this week about wanting to see his team “grow up and mature” and build off a win against Duke without having a setback, which had followed wins against Virginia Tech and North Carolina State.
+UNC: Brown talked this week about wanting to see his team “grow up and mature” and build off a win against Duke without having a setback.
+That had followed wins against Virginia Tech and North Carolina State, with the Tar Heels falling behind big at Florida State and Virginia before coming up short in frantic comebacks.
 They flirted with another frustrating loss before turning things around.

+“I thought we took a huge step forward today,” Brown said, “because we didn’t come close, we didn’t lose and talk about it (being) within five or within seven or within three.
+We actually won, and that’s something that we hadn’t been doing.”

 UP NEXT